Zhong-Lab-UCSD/HiFislides/README.md

 surfdedup AAAL33WM5:1:1 *_L00$i\_R1_001.fastq.gz
 ```
 **Arguments**
-argument \#1: identifier of the surface.
-For the case AAAL33WM5:1:1, it means deduplication would be performed on the top surface of lane 1 of flocell AAAL33WM5.
+argument \#1: identifier of the surface on recycled flowcell.
+For example, AAAL33WM5:1:1 indicates deduplication would be performed on the top surface of lane 1 of flowcell AAAL33WM5.

 argument \#2: the names of >= 1 fastq.gz files

 **Purpose**
 this script read raw reads from recycled flow cell and add "_N" to the identifier of each read.
 For a read whose sequence could be found N times on the surface, its identifier would be labeled with "_N".
-This script used only reads from the surface identified by argument \#1.
+This indicates that one spatial barcode could be found at N different coordinates on the surface.
+This script considered only reads from the surface identified by argument \#1.

 **Output**
 the output of surfdedup includes two files: (1) a fasta of deduplicated Read sequence.
 (2)a text file listed all read identifiers that shared the same read sequence.
-Note that when N reads shared the same sequence, only 1 of N read identifiers would be printed to (1) and the remaining N - 1 read identifiers would be shown in N - 1 rows in (2)
+Note that when N reads shared the same sequence, only 1 of N read identifiers would be randomly chosen and printed to (1) while the remaining N - 1 read identifiers would be shown in N - 1 rows in (2)

 ## Extract gene annotation from GTF